MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 <!---
 > [!NOTE]
-> Organization can use only 1 of the identity type for sign in purposes.
+> Organization can use only 1 of the identity type for sign-in purposes.
 --->

-### I want to use Community Training for both my internal and external workforces training.
+### I want to use Community Training for both my internal and external workforce training.
 How can I configure the platform for such scenarios?

 The platform can be configured depending upon how internal and external workforce will be accessing the portal as explained below: